triton-inference-server/server/docs/model_configuration.md

 ### Ensemble Model Instance Groups

 [Ensemble models](architecture.md#ensemble-models)
-are an abstraction Triton uses to execute a user-defined pipeline of models Since there is no physical instance associated with it, the `instance_group` field can not be specified for an ensemble model.
+are an abstraction Triton uses to execute a user-defined pipeline of models.
+Since there is no physical instance associated with an ensemble model, the `instance_group` field can not be specified for it.

-However, each composing model that makes up an ensemble can specify `instance_group`s in its config file and individually support parallel execution when the ensemble receives multiple requests as described above.
+However, each composing model that makes up an ensemble can specify `instance_group` in its config file and individually support parallel execution as described above when the ensemble receives multiple requests.

 #### Resources